Matter: 19th and 20th centuries

 Since Priestley's time, there has been a massive expansion in knowledge of the constituents of the material world (viz., molecules, atoms, subatomic particles).
 In the 19th century, following the development of the periodic table, and of atomic theory, atoms were seen as being the fundamental constituents of matter; atoms formed molecules and compounds.

 The common definition in terms of occupying space and having mass is in contrast with most physical and chemical definitions of matter, which rely instead upon its structure and upon attributes not necessarily related to volume and mass.
 At the turn of the nineteenth century, the knowledge of matter began a rapid evolution.

 Aspects of the Newtonian view still held sway.
 James Clerk Maxwell discussed matter in his work Matter and Motion.
 He carefully separates "matter" from space and time, and defines it in terms of the object referred to in Newton's first law of motion.

 However, the Newtonian picture was not the whole story.
 In the 19th century, the term "matter" was actively discussed by a host of scientists and philosophers, and a brief outline can be found in Levere.
-A textbook discussion from 1870 suggests matter is what is made up of atoms:Three divisions of matter are recognized in science: masses, molecules and atoms.
-A Mass of matter is any portion of matter appreciable by the senses.
-A Molecule is the smallest particle of matter into which a body can be divided without losing its identity.
-An Atom is a still smaller particle produced by division of a molecule.
+One textbook discussion from 1870 suggests that matter is what is made up of atoms:Three divisions of matter are recognized in science: masses, molecules and atoms.A Mass of matter is any portion of matter appreciable by the senses.A Molecule is the smallest particle of matter into which a body can be divided without losing its identity.An Atom is a still smaller particle produced by division of a molecule.

 Rather than simply having the attributes of mass and occupying space, matter was held to have chemical and electrical properties.
 In 1909 the famous physicist J. J. Thomson (1856–1940) wrote about the "constitution of matter" and was concerned with the possible connection between matter and electrical charge.